Directors: Chris Bavota, Lee Paula Springer

 A sci-fi gallows comedy dealing with family trauma and co-dependence – with a Cronenbergian twist – Dead Dicks is a sharp and moving feature.

-When down-on-her-luck Becca receives some distressing messages from Richie, her mentally ill brother, she goes round to his apartment to check on him.
-She finds him alive and well… although his flat is littered with corpses, all of which are apparently exact copies of himself.
+When down-on-her-luck Becca receives some distressing messages from Richie, her mentally ill brother, she heads over to his apartment to check on him.
+She finds him alive and well… although his flat is littered with corpses, all of which are seemingly exact copies of him.
 There is a giant flesh-like wound in Richie’s bedroom wall, from which these copies apparently spawn after each one dies.
 Richie has been repeatedly killing himself, waking up as a copy each time to continue the cycle.
 With Becca’s help, he endeavours to discover what’s happening and maybe connect with his frazzled, overworked sister.